 Here, Aquinas rightly observes that there is a causal chain of events stretching from the present back to the big bang.
 This is an affirmation of determinism, a position I also agree with.
 However, he again assumes that the uncaused cause was necessarily intelligent.
 The only examples of intelligence we have so far encountered are all the result of evolution.
 Intelligence comes after a universe exists in which intelligence can arise, not before.

 Moreover, to posit that a supernatural being exists because it is necessary according to your assumptions ignores the possibility that there exist unknown unknowns which would radically change your reasoning.
-In Aquinas’ case, spontaneous particle pair separation events.
+In Aquinas’ case, the spontaneous particle pair separation events referenced in my response to the prior proof.

 The fourth proof I have no problem with: